 I’m still on that salty, sweet, tart, totally yummy margarita inspired recipe kick.
 And let me tell you, this Key Lime Margarita Pie might just be my favorite combo of those flavors to date.
+It’s a margarita pie people!
 This pie not only tastes amazing, but it’s oh so easy to make.
 I’m an Arizona girl, so I am all about no bake desserts once the triple digits hit (which would be today)!

 This takes very little time to make and is no bake.
 Score!
 You start out by making your pretzel crust.
 I use my food processor to crush my pretzels.
 After crushing them, you add butter and sugar (seriously, you could just eat that combo right there).